 Exhibitions and Tours

-A collection of prison objects and emblems that sheds light on the system of punishment and incarceration in apartheid South Africa.
+Objects from the Past - an exhibition that showcases prison objects and emblems that have been preserved as testimony to the system of incarceration in apartheid South Africa.